SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: LiDAR Artifacts Incompleteness in Scans

 \subsection{LiDAR Artifacts}

 \mainparagraph{Small geometric structures and silhouettes} Since each light ray emitted by the sensor is not infinitesimally small, the footprint at the observed surface is proportional to the range (\textit{beam divergence}).
 For example, the \textit{Velodyne VLP-16 (Lite)} sensor exhibits a beam divergence of 0.17$^\circ$~$\times$~0.09$^\circ$, resulting in a laser spot size of 40mm~$\times$~25mm at a distance of 10m~\cite{vlp16}.
 If this ray, which can also be thought of as a frustum, hits a small geometric structure or an edge, the footprint of the ray becomes discontinuous.
 In this case, the computed range can be inaccurate, potentially yielding an average of the observations, called \textit{mixed pixels}~\cite{tang2007comparative}.
 This case is shown in Fig.~\ref{fig:lidar_arti}b) and an example is given in Fig.~\ref{fig:lidar_arti}c).
 This issue can be mitigated by applying a filter on the LiDAR's return type, such as prioritizing the first return or the strongest return.
 However, the problem of a false measurement persists when the return is counted as a single one.
-Higher channel LiDAR scanners reduce mixed pixels by lowering the signal-to-noise ratio but are significantly more costly~\cite{you2022up}. \mainparagraph{Surface characteristics} Dark surfaces cause weaker return signals, making them more error prone.
+Higher channel LiDAR scanners reduce mixed pixels by lowering the signal-to-noise ratio but are significantly more costly~\cite{you2022up}.

+\mainparagraph{Surface characteristics} Dark surfaces cause weaker return signals, making them more error prone.
 Since the signal-to-noise ratio is lower in this case, the range estimation becomes less reliable.
 If the returned signal is too low to distinguish it from background noise, the measurement is missed completely.

 Reflective or transmissive surfaces, such as mirrors or windows, generate virtual observations.
 In point clouds, this often results in mirrored virtual rooms.
 Whether the surface itself is detected depends on its reflectance.
 This reduces measurement reliability and may result in missing sections or a high level of noise.
+We document these failure modes for completeness, but note that we do not specifically target error caused by dark or reflective surfaces: photometric reconstruction methods face the same challenge in these regions if they are large and without contrast, and our contribution focuses on thin structures and geometric discontinuities where RGB image cues remain informative, even if they are dark.